 Walker’s athleticism checks the box, but the Michigan State RB goes above and beyond with his execution.
 Walker’s most exciting executional trait might be his contact and overall balance and how he uses that balance.

-Walker has high-level contact balance and density as a runner.
+Walker has great contact balance and density as a runner.
 He can shed leg tackles and contort to extend runs through congestion.
 When Walker is faced with immediate contact, however, he can lower his shoulder into impact and bounce off defenders.
-He often finishes his runs with physicality and actively seeks to maximize big gains.
+He often finishes his runs with physicality and actively seeks to maximize big gains, always churning his legs.

 Walker’s physicality plays a hand in emboldening his contact balance, but the Michigan State RB has great overall balance as well.
 He adjusts his rushing angles with ease while keeping speed and inspires confidence with how low he is as a runner.
 He has a great center of gravity and can lean into direction changes without sacrificing his movement freedom.
 With this balance, Walker is instinctive with how he combats and negates tackling angles.

 Among other things, Walker is decisive and urgent when choosing initial lanes.
-He also flashes great full-field vision and can manipulate second-level defenders with his elusiveness.
-Going further, Walker has shown he can employ a stiff arm to negate defenders who encroach on his space.
+He also flashes great full-field vision and can manipulate second-level defenders with his elusiveness and elite creative instincts.
+Walker has shown he can employ a stiff arm to negate defenders who encroach on his space.
 He’s also flashed as a receiver.
 The Michigan State RB shows glimpses of body control, and he has the lateral agility to make the first defender miss on designed catches.